paircolumbus/Welcome/ChallengeGuide.md

  - [MVCgame](https://github.com/columbustutoringgroup/MVCgame)

 __Automated Testing__
-Your goal is to complete each beginner drill successfully and have a good understand of how to use common Ruby testing tools like Capybara, RSpec, & Cucumber.
+Your goal is to complete each beginner drill successfully and have a good understanding of how to use common Ruby testing tools like Capybara, RSpec, & Cucumber.
  - [Do You Know The DOM](https://github.com/columbustutoringgroup/DoYouKnowTheDOM)
  - [Do You Know The DOM 2](https://github.com/columbustutoringgroup/DoYouKnowTheDom2)
  - [Parser Challenge: Version 1](https://github.com/columbustutoringgroup/ParserChallenge1)